-March 19, 2019: The update to Android 9 Pie has now arrived on the Nokia 5.1 and Nokia 3.1, making it a total of 13 Nokia phones to have received the update.
+March 19, 2019: The update to Android 9 Pie has now arrived on the Nokia 3, the second and last major OS upgrade for the 2017 handset.

 Original article below:

 One reason people love Google phones is their timely access to software updates, but HMD Global is proving to be a worthy alternative, especially now that it has a bunch of Nokia phones in just about every category.
 Thanks to Android One, Nokia phones carry the promise of timely software updates, something that HMD is indeed doing everything to live up to.

 The Nokia 7 Plus had access to Android Pie beta since May 2018, making it only one of two Snapdragon 660 phones that had early access to the software (the other is Vivo X21).
 But it’s not the only handset that will receive the Nokia Android 9 Pie update.
 When will yours get the update?
 Let’s find out.

 - Android 9 Pie Gapps

 - Android Pie features: Feature flags | Digital Wellbeing | App actions

 Apart from the original Nokia 2, all other Nokia phones released with Android Nougat and Oreo are eligible for an update to Android 9 Pie.
 This includes the Nokia 1, Nokia 2.1, and Nokia 3.

 The Nokia 1, Nokia 2 and Nokia 2.1 have Android Go on board, which is a lighter version of the OS.
 The Nokia 2.1 already made the switch to Pie Go edition while the Nokia 1 will get it in early Q2 2019.
 As for the Nokia 2, HMD said it’s not compatible due to the weak hardware.